rust-lang/rust/text/0000-erfc-post-build-contexts.md

 folders = ["fuzz/"]
 ```

-This defines an post-build context named `fuzz`, which uses the
+This defines a post-build context named `fuzz`, which uses the
 implementation provided by the `rust-fuzz` crate.
 When run, it will be
 applied to all files in the `fuzz` directory.
 By default, the following
 contexts are defined: